whamcloud/Online-Help/docs/Install_Guide/ig_ch_01_about.md

 -   *Configuring LNet Routers for File Systems based on Intel® EE for Lustre\* Software*

--   *Installing Hadoop, the Hadoop Adapter for Intel® EE for Lustre\*, and the Job Scheduler Integration *
+-   *Installing Hadoop, the Hadoop Adapter for Manager for Lustre\*, and the Job Scheduler Integration *

 -   *Creating an HBase Cluster and Integrating Hive on an Intel® EE for